List of Veronica Mars characters: Clarence Weidman

 Christopher B. Duncan recurs as Clarence Wiedman, the Head of Security at Kane Software.
 He kills Aaron Echolls at the end of season two on Duncan's orders.
 As Head of Security for Kane Software, Wiedman is known to do the less-than-savory jobs that Jake Kane needs to be done.
 It is known that Jake Kane called Wiedman before he reported his daughter's murder.
 Veronica speculates that he assisted in the cover-up of Lilly's actual time of death by lowering her body's temperature.
 It is known that Wiedman paid Amelia de Longpre so that her father, Abel Koontz, would falsely confess to the murder of Lilly.
-When Veronica found Amelia and tried to convince her to reveal the existence of the payoff money, Wiedman got to her first and gave her even more money so that she would leave Neptune, in "Kanes and Abel's."
-Wiedman also called in the anonymous tip that got Abel Koontz arrested and took photos of Veronica that were sent to Lianne Mars in "You Think You Know Somebody."
+When Veronica found Amelia and tried to convince her to reveal the existence of the payoff money, Wiedman got to her first and gave her even more money so that she would leave Neptune, in "Kanes and Abel's".
+Wiedman also called in the anonymous tip that got Abel Koontz arrested and took photos of Veronica that were sent to Lianne Mars in "You Think You Know Somebody".
 Unfortunately, Amelia DeLongpre didn't stay away long.
 When Abel tried to get Veronica to find his daughter, Veronica found out that she had called Kane Software from a payphone across the street and confronted Wiedman about it.
 Later on, when Veronica found her body, Clarence was there and confessed that Amelia had asked for more money.
 As it turned out, it was Amelia's new boyfriend, Carlos Mercado, who had wanted the money, and after he got it, he killed Amelia.
-Wiedman traced the money to Las Vegas, and it was implied that he killed Carlos in "Rat Saw God."
+Wiedman traced the money to Las Vegas, and it was implied that he killed Carlos in "Rat Saw God".
 Wiedman made another appearance when Aaron was acquitted.
 In "Not Pictured" Aaron's hotel room, Clarence assassinated him with two bullets.
 Afterward, he called Duncan in Australia, who asked, "CW?"
 Wiedman responded, "It's a done deal."
 Duncan reprises his role in the fourth season episode "Entering a World of Pain" as Logan's replacement security detail for Congressman Daniel Maloof.

 Penn Epner

-Patton Oswalt recurs as Penn Epner, a delivery guy for Cho's Pizza and true crime enthusiast who also teams with Mars Investigations to solve the Spring Break bombing case.
+Patton Oswalt recurs in season four as Penn Epner, a delivery guy for Cho's Pizza and true crime enthusiast who also teams with Mars Investigations to solve the Spring Break bombing case.

 Nicole Malloy

-Kirby Howell-Baptiste recurs as Nicole Malloy, a friend of Veronica and owner of a Neptune nightclub.
+Kirby Howell-Baptiste recurs in season four as Nicole Malloy, a friend of Veronica and owner of a Neptune nightclub.

 Clyde Pickett

-J. K. Simmons recurs as Clyde Pickett, an ex-con working as a fixer for Richard Casablancas and a friend of Keith.
+J. K. Simmons recurs in season four as Clyde Pickett, an ex-con working as a fixer for Richard Casablancas and a friend of Keith.

 Marcia Langdon

-Dawnn Lewis recurs as Marcia Langdon, Neptune's chief of police.
+Dawnn Lewis recurs in season four as Marcia Langdon, Neptune's chief of police.